 Interested?
 Read on.

 According to Smart Company, the size of the Australian cider market in 2016 reached $309.7million, on the back of 11.4% growth on the year before.
 But how big are these numbers relative to other, more mature cider markets?
 The UK cider market, according to Weston’s Annual Report for 2017, accounted for GBP 2.88bn – or the equivalent of AUD 5bn.
-In other words, the size of the Australian cider market is 6.7% of size of the UK market.
+In other words, the size of the Australian cider market is 6.7% of the size of the UK market.

-In volume terms the UK dwarfs the cider consumption elsewhere in world and accounts for more than twice the cider volume in the rest of Europe (below).
+In volume terms the UK dwarfs the cider consumption elsewhere in the world and accounts for more than twice the cider volume in the rest of Europe (below).
 (Depending on the methodology, the exact size of the UK market varies slightly from source to source, however, the relative differences between Australia and the UK are consistent.)

 Global Cider Volume Consumption By Region, NACM